 Minnesota May Not Prohibit Power Sales That Would Increase Statewide CO2 Emissions.
 Why Not?
 Pick Your Reason.

-If you needed any further proof that energy law is very complicated, Wednesday’s decision in North Dakota v.
+If you needed any further proof that energy elec_mag_fieldlaw is very complicated, Wednesday’s decision in North Dakota v.
 Heydinger should convince you.
 The judgment is simple – the 8th Circuit Court of Appeals struck down a Minnesota statute which provides in part that:

 no person shall . . .
 (2) import or commit to import from outside the state power from a new large energy facility that would contribute to statewide power sector carbon dioxide emissions;… More